energinet-open-incubator/innersource-collaboration/guides/FOSS-terms-guide/06-FOSS-Terms-Intro-public-sector-specialties.md

 Those rules could from concerns of critical infrastructure operation (NIS2 derivatives) or strict regulations on the use of public money or non-competition regulations as public body.

+At a first glance, the following sections of the [EnerginetFOSS-memo](../../background_material/minutes_legal_notes_on_energinets_use_of_open_source.pdf) appear to be especially relevant:
+(Authors entirely not legally founded opinion, i.e. folklore that we need to get checked.)

+Section 4.2.1: In my interpretation we need to be able to argue the inverse of these things for each product.
+- An interpretation could be "make the cake bigger for everyone".
+  - Publishing a product others can sell services (support, hosting, ...) upon, i.e. creating a new market could - my 2 Øre for it - be one option.
+  - We will not act as an active participant of the market, but just provide the good that creates the market.
+(And maybe some fair rules that no one commercial participant monopolizes the market?
+Regulated markets should be Energinet's thing I guess... :wink: )
+  - This requires the other parties to be have sufficient knowledge to do the above.
+    - Which they usually end up with if they're actively involved in creating and maintaining the good.
+  - A concern regarding "market creation" arises from section 5, paragraph 4-6 (and section 7) in such that they require to check if there is already a market / good that we would displace with our publication before publishing.

+- Technically I see that 3.2 applies, but I would argue that 3.2 does not make the crucial Service/Source code separation.
+Thus leading to an exclusion that possibly does not have to be one.
+- It restricts the fields of application to those listed in 4.1 (Could the outcome of the last bullet point change this?).

+- We can support our claims by arguing that we give back to the public what we made with the public' money (Section 6, paragraph 6,7).
+(Additional doc relevant [here](https://www.digitaliser.dk/resource/2212763/artefact/OpenSource-softwareidetoffentlige.pdf?artefact=true&PID=2212766))
+- Section 6, paragraph 9 argues that participation in existing FOSS has reduced need for checks, as 'there already is FOSS for this in the market'.

+Nevertheless - see the action points for needed actions to see if the last paragraph holds and what details pertain to it.

 **Action Points**:

 - Any regulation and rules that apply to us here must be analyzed and interpreted in the context of the given FOSS product.
 See the [EnerginetFOSS-memo](../../background_material/minutes_legal_notes_on_energinets_use_of_open_source.pdf) for a description of non-competition rules.